jon-wade/oriServer/README.md

 3. **Designed as loosely coupled microservices**: the two microservices that make up the Ori system, the `oriServer` and `oriClient` are loosely coupled, existing as unique applications sharing only one dependency, the `ori.pg.go` protobuf configuration file, which is imported as a go module dependency into `oriClient`.
-4. **Centered around APIs for interaction and collaboration**: both application are centred around the gRPC protobuf definition to simplify interaction and collaboration.
+4. **Centered around APIs for interaction and collaboration**: both applications are centred around the gRPC protobuf definition to simplify interaction and collaboration.
 5. **Architected with a clean separation of stateless and stateful services**: both applications are currently stateless.
 6. **Isolated from server and operating system dependencies**: the `oriServer` is isolated via its Docker container, the